tprasadtp/protonvpn-docker/README.md

 ## Features

-- Connects to a server in ~5 seconds
 - LAN/private networks remain accessible and are not routed over VPN, no special configuration required!
 - Supports split horizon DNS **automatically** if `systemd-resolved` is in use (non-container use only).
 - Supports running as systemd unit (natively and as podman container)